-Maybe you want to switch from Office 365 to Google Workspace, shift from free Gmail to a paid license, or transfer information of a former employee to another Google Workspace account.
+Do you want to switch from Office 365 to Google Workspace?
+Would you like to upgrade from free Gmail to a paid license?
+Do you need to transfer the information of a former employee to another Google Workspace account?

 Anyhow, no matter how trivial it seems, data migration is a tricky task.
 Even small blunders along the way may result in massive losses and leaks of valuable data.

 Which backup tool is the best for migration to Google Workspace?Learn from our solution comparison!

 We are a data protection company for businesses using Google Workspace (G Suite) and Office 365.
 We provide our services to small businesses and large enterprises alike.
 Data migration is one of the services we often help our clients with.
 In this guide, we’ve compiled the best Google and third-party tools to do the job and some advice on smooth Google Workspace migration.

 Here you will find a list of migration tools and methods with all the pitfalls you should take into account.

 Google Workspace (G Suite) provides native tools that allow organizations to have control over employees’ data.
 They allow migrating Google account (along with Gmail) or Office 365 account to Google Workspace.
 Sometimes they cover both backup and migration capabilities.

 And yet, the native functionality provided by Google for Google Workspace administrators has certain limitations.
 It creates unnecessary complexities and makes the process much less efficient and seamless.